 - Wear sunglasses outside.

-- Information about pollen counts in Australia is available at www.pollenforecast.com.au
+Information about pollen counts in Australia is available at pollenforecast.com.au

-Moulds can grow anywhere but they especially grow in damp and dark areas.
-They can be found inside the house, outside and even in foods and they grow all year round.
+Mould can grow anywhere, but it especially grows in damp and dark areas.
+It can be found inside the house, outside and even in foods.
+Mould grows all year round.

-Moulds are often found in bathrooms and basements.
-They are also very likely to grow in evaporative coolers, humidifiers and the refrigerator drip pan and vegetable crisper.
+Mould is often found in bathrooms and basements.
+It is also likely to grow in evaporative coolers, humidifiers and the refrigerator drip pan and vegetable crisper.

 Here are some ways to decrease mould growth:

 - In the bathroom, clean the tiles, floors, shower curtain, bathtub and base of the shower thoroughly and often.
 Also clean under the sink.
-Use a cleaning solution that kills moulds.
+Use a cleaning solution that kills mould.
 An inexpensive one is diluted household bleach (1 cup of bleach in 10 cups of water).
-However, use gloves and ensure the area is well ventilated, as bleach can be irritant to skin and airways.
+Use gloves and ensure the area is well ventilated, as bleach can be irritant to skin and airways.
 If you are sensitive to bleach, use a household cleaner without bleach that says it kills mould.

-- Ventilation, particularly of damp areas, like bathrooms, is helpful in reducing mould growth.
+- Ventilate damp areas, like bathrooms.
 Remove any damp rugs or carpets.

 - Seal any leaks in the bathroom or roof.
-Clear cutters and blocked underfloor vents.
+Clear gutters and blocked underfloor vents.

-- Use paint rather that wallpaper on your walls.
+- Use paint rather than wallpaper on your walls.
 Some paints discourage the growth of mould, but will not kill existing mould.
 Ensure you correctly prepare surfaces and follow the manufacturer's instructions.

 - Dehumidifiers can help keep mould from growing in damp places such as basements.
 Look for areas that become damp after heavy rain and fix any leaks that you find.